rkgIITBh/data-structures.github.io/HTML/hashingFunction.md

 Hence, base value $$b = 2$$ or $$b = 10$$ are not good for division hash function are not good.
 Overall analysis points to the fact that division algorithm is bad.<br>

 The next function is known as multiplication function.
-It relies on finding product of <i>x</i> by a randomly chosen fraction between 0 and 1 and extracting the middle bits of the product.
+It relies on finding product of key <i>k</i> by a randomly chosen fraction between 0 and 1 and extracting the middle bits of the product.
 Let us view the process of multiplication of a value by a fraction in binary.
 The figure below depicts the long hand process of multiplication.
 <p style="text-align:center">